onedarnleyroad/tailwind-aspect-ratio/README.md

 }
 ```

-And add config to tailwind.js like so:
+And add config to tailwind.js like so...(omit these and all you will get is ar-base)

 ```
 module.exports = {